nvidia-holoscan/holoscan-sdk/docs/holoscan_data_logging.md

 :::

 :::{note}
 Currently this simple `DataLoggerResource` performs logging synchronously on the same thread that is executing the `Operator::compute` call.

-In cases where logging overhead may be non-negligable (e.g. logging tensor contents to disk), a different design with asynchronous logging managed by dedicated logging threads will likely be advantageous.
-An example of such an `AsyncDataLoggerResource` may be provided in a future release of the SDK (or via an example on Holohub).
+In cases where logging overhead may be non-negligible (e.g. logging tensor contents to disk), the `AsyncDataLoggerResource` which maintains its own queue and corresponding worker thread for data logging is likely to be advantageous.
+For the `AsyncDataLoggerResource`, the thread running `Operator::compute` is only responsible for pushing the item to be logged onto the queue.
+The actual logging is handled by the logger's own worker thread(s).
 :::

 ## BasicConsoleLogger Example

-The `BasicConsoleLogger` is a concrete implementation that outputs logs to the console:
+The `BasicConsoleLogger` and `GXFConsoleLogger` are concrete implementations that output logs to the console.
+For existing Holoscan apps which always use the GXF-based backend, `GXFConsoleLogger` should be preferred as it also implements logging of `Tensor` objects present within data emitted or received as a `holoscan::gxf::Entity` or `nvidia::gxf::Entity`.

 `````{tab-set}
 ````{tab-item} C++